My house is in my ex’s name – What are my rights?

 Like you, every property is unique, so we’ll just need a few details before we can make you an offer.

-Two of the most stressful events that you can experience in your life are moving house, and divorce.
+Two of the most stressful events that you can experience in your life are moving house and going through a divorce.
 Having to deal with them at the same time is a huge amount of pressure, especially if you’re not sure where you stand.
 At We Buy Any House, we have compiled some important information to try and ease the process for you.

 Do I have any rights to the property?